bhengu-dev/opensms/README.md

 If, besides sending SMS, you also need to be able to receive SMS, take a look at [this branch](https://github.com/Skocimis/opensms/tree/ReceiveSMSAddOn).

+> **Warning**
+> Our solution does not guarantee you that carrier will allow you to send bulk automated messages, since it is a part of your own agreement with your carrier.
+We recommend you you take a look at your carrier's usage policy before deciding to use this solution.

 ## How it works

 The main idea in this solution is to use android phone's native ability to send SMS programmatically.
 We create the listener on the android phone, that listens for the Firebase notifications that we send from our server, and when we receive a notification, we send the SMS corresponding to the data passed in that notification.
 Since our SMS server can now send the SMS, it can open an endpoint that will let us send SMS from any of the phones that are connected to it.